Gioia3022/DevOps-Project-G-A/README.md

     gh repo clone Gioia3022/DevOps-Project-G-A
     ```

-* Make you have a source-code editor
+* Install a source-code editor

 * Install [redis](https://vitux.com/install-redis-on-ubuntu/#:~:text=Installing%20Redis%20on%20Ubuntu%2020.04.%201%20Step%20%23,Check%20the%20Status%20of%20the%20Redis%20Service%3A%20) and [NodeJS](https://phoenixnap.com/kb/install-latest-node-js-and-nmp-on-ubuntu#:~:text=1%20Type%20the%20command%3A%20sudo%20apt%20update%202,apt%20install%20npm%205%20Verify%20the%20installed%20version%3A)